mwalczyk/miura-ori/README.md

 ## Description
 A drawing tool that creates [Miura-ori crease patterns](https://en.wikipedia.org/wiki/Miura_fold) from an arbitrary, user-defined cross-section.
 You can use the tool at the [following URL](https://mwalczyk.github.io/cp/).

+Miura-ori are an interesting form of rigid origami that were initially discovered by Koryo Miura.
+They are "rigid" in the sense that they can transition smoothly from an unfolded state to a folded state without any bending or shearing of the parallelogram faces.
+They were even used by the Japanese space program to build deployable solar panel arrays!
+A "semigeneralized" Miura-ori (a term coined by Robert Lang, I believe) is a Miura-ori with an arbitrary cross-section.
+From Lang's book:

+> A semigeneralized surface can take on any arbitrary cross section in one direction, but it exhibits strict periodicity in the other
+(which is the reason  for the “semi” part of “semigeneralized”).
+>
+> Lang, Robert J. "Twists, Tilings, and Tessellations" (p.
+131)

+Ultimately, the tool exports a .FOLD file, which contains a description of the vertices, edges, faces, crease assignments (mountain vs. valley fold, etc.), and target fold angles that form the resulting crease pattern.
+This file can then be loaded into a rigid origami simulator, such as [Amanda Ghassaei's](http://apps.amandaghassaei.com/OrigamiSimulator/), that will simulate the folding of the crease pattern in 3D space.

 ## Tested On
 - Firefox